-A subsidiary of RenaissanceRe Europe that the Company acquired in the acquisition of TMR manages Norwood Re.
-See "Note 3.
-Acquisition of Tokio Millennium Re" in the Company's "Notes to the Consolidated Financial Statements" included in the Company's Form 10-K for the year ended December 31, 2019 for additional information related to the acquisition of TMR.
+Norwood Re is managed by a subsidiary of RenaissanceRe Europe that the Company acquired in the acquisition of TMR.
 Norwood Re is a Bermuda domiciled SPI registered as a segregated accounts company formed to provide solutions for reinsurance-linked asset investors.
 Norwood Re is wholly owned by the Norwood Re Purpose Trust.
 Risks assumed by the segregated accounts of Norwood Re are fronted by or ceded from only one cedant - RenaissanceRe Europe and/or its insurance affiliates.
 The obligations of each segregated account are funded through the issuance of non-voting preference shares to third-party investors.
 The maximum exposure of each segregated account is fully collateralized and is funded by cash and term deposits or investments as prescribed by the participant thereto.
-Norwood Re no longer writes new business, and the last in-force contract written by Norwood will expire no later than May 31, 2020.
+Norwood Re no longer writes new business, and the last in-force contract written by Norwood expired on June 30, 2020.